4 min read / 29 March 2024 / yasmin sharp

 Final thoughts

-Once you learn how to do a burn test on candles it should give you a better idea of what to look out for when you are making them.
+Once you learn how to do a burn test on candles it should give you a better idea of what to look out for when you are making them, whether you’re making them for use at home or for a private label customer.

 Testing burning a candle will reveal how the wax melts, whether you have an appropriately sized wick and the strength of the scent throw.